ROLES OF PIE STUDENTS, HOME FACILITATORS & STAFF

 - act as liaisons between enroled families and the school district

-- advise families and PIE teachers on the development of Student Learning Plans
+- advise families and PIE teachers on the development of SLPs

 - organize and direct activities and field trips